monnneee/scHiCAR/README.md

 - Compare extracted barcodes against a provided whitelist.
 - Correct barcodes that have only one mismatch relative to the whitelist.
 - Compress the filtered FASTQ files.
-- Remove ME (molecular end) sequences from the reads.
+- Remove ME (mosaic end) sequences from the reads.

 The resulting files (`05_cutME_fq/*_cutME_*.fastq.gz`) are ready for generating ATAC fragment files and chromatin contact pair files.